Ortham/testing-plugins/README.md

 * `Blank.esp`: Description field value is `€ƒŠ`.

 All records are minimal BOOK records unless otherwise noted above.

+The `Oblivion/Data` folder also contains a `Blank.bsa`.
+It was created using [BSA Commander](http://www.nexusmods.com/oblivion/mods/3311/).
+The BSA contains only one file, which is the LICENSE file in this repository, and is compressed.

 ## Skyrim Plugins